amaclean2/ExperimentationPlatform/README.md

 There's a framework included for building user interface views to make it easier to manage experiments, but implementing that was taking too much work.
 Further efforts on that can be made later.
 Depending on integrations, this is probably the next most useful thing to finish.
 It enables a user to visually ingest the information about their experiments.

 There's two results endpoints, `GET events/`, and `GET /{experiment_id}/results`.
-The first enabled tracking event data related to an experiment in a way that can be output to a graph or other UI chart.
+The first enables tracking event data related to an experiment in a way that can be output to a graph or other UI chart.

 The second gives statistical information about the experiment including measured events, confidence levels, significance thresholds, and variant winners.
 More observations can be added as requirements change.